-The temple of Sengakuji is one of the most important in Tokyo, however, a visit there is rarely about the temple.
+Sengakuji is one of the most important temples in Tokyo, however, a visit there is rarely about the temple.
 The majority of people who go there, go to visit the graves of the people who are associated with one of Japan’s most famous stories, 47 Ronin.
-Even though the events in the story happened over 300 years ago and has become one of Japan’s most famous tales.
-It has been made into many, almost countless, movies, books, TV dramas and Kabuki plays.
-I doubt there is a single person in Japan who doesn't know the story.
+Even though the events in the story happened over 300 years ago, it has become one of Japan’s most famous tales.
+So many movies, books, TV dramas and Kabuki plays have retold it.
+I doubt there is a single person in Japan today who doesn't know the story.

 As you walk in through the front gate, there are a couple of souvenir shops and then just inside the main gate is a courtyard with the main hall.
 The benches there seem to be occupied only during lunch times when workers from nearby companies use them to eat outside.